abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

       - Prepares all the qubits to a known state
       - All
     * - Qubit measure
-      - None
+      - Angles
-      - Return the measured state of a qubit
+      - Return the measured state of a qubit in the chosen basis.
+Arguments are the polar (rotation about Y axis) and azimuthal (rotation about Z axis) angle of the +1 eigenstate on the Bloch sphere (respectively).
+Measurements in the computational basis have both arguments = 0.
       - All
     * - Rx
       - Angle